pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 etcd and PostgreSQL (metadata storage) each claim the creation of a [persistent disk](https://cloud.google.com/compute/docs/disks/).

-If you plan to deploy Pachyderm with its default bundled PostgreSQL instance, read the following and jump to the [deployment section](#6-deploy-pachyderm):
+If you plan to deploy Pachyderm with its default bundled PostgreSQL instance, read the warning below, and jump to the [deployment section](#6-deploy-pachyderm):

 !!!
 Info
     When deploying Pachyderm on GCP, your persistent volumes are automatically created and assigned the **default disk size of 50 GBs**.
 Note that StatefulSets is a default as well .